haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 The TWG, as an advisory committee to the Haskell Foundation and to the community at large, exists primarily to aid in making good decisions.

+Proposals should explicitly state which **category** they are in (RFC, Community Project, HF Project), or describe why they do not fit into them but should be considered by the committee anyway.
-All proposals should address the following concerns:
+Additionally, all proposals should address the following concerns:
  * **Problem statement:** What problem is the proposed work intended to solve?
 What are the requirements against which a solution should be evaluated?
 How will solving this problem benefit the community?
  * **Prior art:** What other similar work has been done in the community, and how is the proposal related to it?
  * **Related efforts:** What other related activities are planned or ongoing?
 How is the proposal connected to them?
  * **Technical and organizational work**: What work is actually being proposed?
 What technology should be developed, and how will it be managed and cared for going forward?
+ * **People:** Who will do the work?
  * **Success:** What does it mean for the project to have succeeded?
  * **Stakeholders:** Who will be affected, and how?
  * **Time:** How long will the proposal take to implement?

-Additionally, projects seeking HF support or execution should additionally address:
+Projects seeking HF support or execution (i.e. Community Projects and HF Projects) should additionally address:
  * **Budget:** How much time and money will the project cost initially?
 What about ongoing maintenance?
  * **Additional partners:** Who else will participate in the project?